 In general, financial planning is the process by which a client works with a qualified advisor to identify assets and resources to be used to accomplish future goals and commitments.
 The plan involves a series of steps to identify spending patterns through proper budgeting and organize finances and savings for specific uses such as college, retirement, emergency reserves, etc. The plan is often called to allocate resources in a certain way for a future goal and provides a recommendation for the best use of income and assets to accomplish this.
 An investment, retirement, estate, tax and college plan may be part of the overall picture with the focus for each of these goals to be satisfied without contradicting another part of the plan.
-Therefore, it is recommended that you work with a Certified Financial Planner (CFP)®.
+Therefore, it is recommended that you work with a CERTIFIED FINANCIAL PLANNERTM (CFP)®.

 Your planner will want to see detailed information in all areas to make certain objectives are being met without negating another part of the plan.
 A good financial plan will meet more than one objective with a single dollar such as: saving for retirement while reducing taxes through pre-tax funding; saving for college through the state 529 to get the state income tax deduction, etc.